utdal/dca_workshop/README.md

 # DCA Workshop

-This is the almost-entirely python version of the DCA Workshop, done in a (hopefully) platform agnostic way.
+This is the almost-entirely python version of the DCA Workshop, done in a platform agnostic way.

 ## Installation